-I have never really been into monograms, but lately, I have become a little obsessed with monograms.
-I have liked my middle name and have never used a middle initial, but I read an article about monograms at Mark and Graham.com explaining the etiquette of monograms.
+I have never really been into monograms, but lately, I have become a little obsessed with them.
+Having never liked my middle name, I never use a middle initial.
+Recently, I read an article about monograms at Mark and Graham.com explaining the etiquette of monograms.
 Apparently, a married woman can use the initial of her maiden name in the monogram.
 Suddenly, I was a little more interested.

 Free Resources to Make Your Monogram

-If you are like me, the word free peaks your interest.
-There are two free resources for making and downloading a monogram.
-Free Monogram Maker.com.
-This site has a ton of options from which to chose.
-I also downloaded the app Monogram It on my iPhone.
-This app has free options and some paid options.
+If you are like me, the word free piques your interest.
+Free Monogram Maker.com is a site with a ton of options from which to chose.
+Also downloaded the app Monogram It on your iPhone.
+The app has both free options and paid options.

-The app includes cute backgrounds as well as different fonts.
+The app includes cute backgrounds and different fonts.
 I did not select a background, as I knew I was going to upload it into Cricut Design Space.
-Now I know you can create that in Design Space, but honestly it is quicker for me to use the Monogram It app and upload into design space than to create.
+Of course you can create that in Design Space, but honestly, it is quicker to use the Monogram It app and upload into design space than to create it.

 Personalizing My Gear